djalbat/the-occam-user-manual/content/understanding-grammars/parsing-tokens-with-parsers.md

 2. two other arithmetic expressions separated by a binary operator,
 3. a number.

-Furthermore we would have to define two other rules:
+Furthermore you would have to define two other rules:

 4. An operator is an addition, subtraction, division or multiplication character.
 5. A number is a series of one or more decimal digits.

-Such natural language specifications are both cumbersome and ambiguous, however.
+Such natural language specifications can cumbersome, however.
 All BNF does is make all of this precise:

 ```